CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab22.md

 ## Task 5: Sign into Azure and run the app

+In this task, you’ll sign into Azure from the Cloud Shell, run the audio chat application, and submit a user prompt.
+You’ll observe how the deployed model processes the input, including audio content, and returns a response, allowing you to verify the application’s interaction with the Azure AI Foundry model.

 1. In the cloud shell command-line pane, enter the following command to sign into Azure.
 Click on the **Link (1)** and copy the **code (2)** provided.

     ```